python/mypy/docs/source/common_issues.rst

     B = TypeVar("B", bound=complex)

 In some cases, the ``@overload`` decorator can be used to provide the desired type checking.
-Here's an example.
+Here's an example:

 .. code-block:: python